MicrosoftDocs/cpp-docs/docs/error-messages/compiler-warnings/compiler-warning-level-1-c4382.md

 # Compiler Warning (level 1) C4382
 throwing 'type' : a type with __clrcall destructor or copy constructor can only be caught in /clr:pure module

+ The **/clr:pure** compiler option is deprecated in Visual Studio 2015.

  When compiled with **/clr** (not **/clr:pure**), exception handling expects the member functions in a native type to be [__cdecl](../../cpp/cdecl.md) and not [__clrcall](../../cpp/clrcall.md).
 Native types with member functions using `__clrcall` calling convention cannot be caught in a module compiled with **/clr**.

  If the exception will be caught in a module compiled with **/clr:pure**, you can ignore this warning.